avanzosc/odoo-addons/base_location_usability/README.rst

    :alt: License: AGPL-3

 =======================
-Base location usability
+Base Location Usability
 =======================

+In order to improve zip object usability, make related fields to city and allow filtering and grouping by them:

-* In "res.city.zip" object new fields: state and country.
+* state
+* country

 Bug Tracker
 ===========